neuefische/web-exercises/examples/testing/README.md

 The expectation is that a new user with the passed information is created after making the request.

-Without going into implementation details (since they would involve more tools that just Jest), the following steps will be followed:
+Without going into implementation details (since they would involve more tools that just Jest/Vitest), the following steps will be followed:

 - a `fetch` request with method `POST` and some JSON body info corresponding to the mongoose model (e.g. first name, last name, e-mail) is sent;
 - the response status is expected to be 201;